osrf/gazebo_tutorials/haptix_tactors/tutorial.md

 Download the Arduino sketch code from [here](http://bitbucket.org/osrf/gazebo_tutorials/raw/haptix_tactors/haptix_tactors/files/arduino_sketch.c) and copy it into the Arduino IDE.

-This Arduino sketch behaves as follows:
+What does the Arduino sketch do?
 When the USB board gets plugged into a Linux computer, it will create an ACM device (e.g. "/dev/ttyACM0").
 It will listen for characters written to that device.
 When characters '1' through '5' are written to the device, the corresponding motor will buzz for 100 milliseconds.

 You may want to customize this code depending on your electronics setup or other preferences.